 “There is now real evidence of the potential transmissibility of Alzheimer’s disease,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.
 “In fact, this ability to transmit an abnormal conformation is probably a universal property of amyloid-forming proteins (prions).”

-A new study published in the journal Nature renews concern about the transmissibility of Alzheimer’s disease between people.
 A second study by the same scientist in early 2016 adds to the stack of evidence.

 The first symptoms of CJD typically include memory loss and difficulty keeping balance and walking.
 As the disease destroys the brain, patients rapidly progress in a matter of months to difficulty with movement, an inability to talk and swallow and, finally, death.